Is Exercising Before Bed Good?

 - Increases body temperature: Exercise increases your body temperature.
 Experts have found that cooler environments and a lower body temperature are better for sleep quality.

-- Reduces sleep quality: A 2018 Sports Medicine study found that those who engaged in high-intensity exercise like interval training less than one hour before bed had poorer sleep quality.
+- Reduces sleep quality: Dr. LeWine pointed to a 2018 Sports Medicine study that found that those who engaged in high-intensity exercise like interval training less than one hour before bed had poorer sleep quality.

 What Types Of Exercise Are Good for Sleep?